yutonghe96/ML_material/README.md

-This repository contains projects developed using machine learinng techniques.
+This repository contains projects developed using machine learning techniques.